Skip to content Skip to main navigation Report an accessibility issue

 Exhibits run for one week and are attended by over 5,000 visitors each semester.
 Every week the gallery hosts an artist exhibition; totaling around 15 exhibits per semester.
 The gallery hosts opening receptions on Fridays from 5-7pm and open hours on Saturdays from 10am-1pm.
 All First Friday opening receptions are open from 5-9pm.
 Exhibiting artists have Wednesday through Friday to install their exhibit, then de-install or “strike” the show on Monday and Tuesday, leaving the gallery clean and ready for the next artist beginning the process again.

-Landin Eldridge (she/her/hers) is the Associate Director of Gallery 1010 and a second year MFA student in Painting and Drawing.
+Landin Eldridge (she/her/hers) is the Director of Gallery 1010 and a third year MFA student in Painting and Drawing.
 Originally from a small town in North Carolina, she received her BA in Studio Art and Theatre from Davidson College in 2021.
 Landin was thrilled to show at Gallery 1010 for the first time in the Spring of 2022, collaborating with fellow MFA grad Chloe Wack to produce “Baby Show: A Show of Babies.”
-In her studio practice, Landin explores concepts of intimacy, embarrassment, memory, fear, and relationship through the use of humor.
-Although she primarily works in drawing and soft sculpture, she looks forward to attempting a more digital approach this semester.
-Landin is THRILLED to be working with Gallery 1010!
-Keep up to date with her studio practice on Instagram @theabstractlando.
+In her studio practice, Landin uses technology as a drawing tool to alter, organize, and transform beloved images.
+This process, called Digital Cannibalism, allows for the close examination of memory, fear, intimacy, humor, and confession through transferring artworks back and forth between digital and analog spaces.
+Landin is THRILLED to be working with Gallery 1010 again this year!
+Keep up to date with her studio practice on Instagram @lando_kenzi.

 Need Help?